shivanimishra4444/API-integration/README.md

 8) Authentication using cookies.
 9) Responsiveness

-## If I had more time then I could have worked on below features
+## Work in Progress on below features
 1) Signup
 2) More detailed test cases
 3) create sites with all fields